- by Daniel

 Shoulder Posture Braces With Lumbar Belts

-These braces work similarly to the shoulder braces (albeit slightly less intensely) but they also come with a brace that wraps around your lower back.
+These braces work similarly to the shoulder braces (albeit slightly less intensely) but they also come with a back support brace that wraps around your lower back.

 And this is helpful in a couple of ways.